Vivekanandbs/M2_EmbSys/Project/5_Application/README.md

 - Mostly the computer monitor is made up of LCD.
 - It is used in instrumental panel where all the lab instruments uses LCD screens for display.
 - The LCD's are used in all digital wrist watches for displaying time.

-## Buzzer
-- It is basically a tiny speaker and makes a beep sound, in this project it's used as alarm.

-## Requirments:
-- System: micro controller.
-- Sub system: motion sensor, Actuator.

-### High Level Requirements
-- To get waterlevel of dam using ultrasonic sensors.
-- To make decisions whether to turn ON/OFF the gate.

-### Low level requirments:
-- Send and Receive signal from sensor.
-- Calculate level.
-- Switches to turn ON/OFF the system.
-- Power Supply to the Microcontroller, Sensors and Actuators.